SumayaAlam19/Assignment1/README.md

 ## Features
 There are some features I want to share here which are as below
-1. Choosing package
+1. Display packages.
-2. Selecting time
+2. Select packages.
-3. Selecting date
-4. Making bookings
+3. Making a booking.display summ of book

-####Choosing packages:
+####Display packages:
-User can choose packages from the given options.
-They can see the prices while they are choosing.
-User will have multiple options in chosen package and will be able to select one from them.
+User can display packages from the given options.
+They can see the names and prices of all packages.
+User will see multiple options in each packages.

-##Selecting
+For this feature I have used method called "display_all_packages" which created a concept of variable scope.
+Used the each loop.
+So this method will loop over all the packages and will show all the options of the packages.
+Used variable containing string.

+####Select packages:
+In this section user will be told to select a number to choose their package of photography.
+Then they will just have to type the number and select one.
+For this feature I have used method called "adding" and used the each_with_index loop.
+In method its creating a concept of variable scope.
+I used case as conditional control structure.

+####Making a booking:I this app user can make a booking.
+To make a booking user can select one or more packages and book them together.
+I used a method called "printed_receipt" which comes up with the name of the packages the user selected and also shows the total price of the packages.

+error handling#################################??????????

+if there is a error while you were saving a file it can be handled by printing an error to the screen.